JEdouard01/ApplyPASTAThreatModelFramework/README.md

 <h2>Stage I: Define business and security objectives</h2>
-All shopping applications need to process payments.
+All shopping applications obviously need to process payments.
 As such, certain technologies are required to keep information private and secure as well as be in compliant with PCI-DSS.
 Accordingly, the DevSecOps team will have to analyze the following requirements:

 - <b>Users can create member profiles internally or by connecting external accounts.</b>
 - <b>The app must process financial transactions.</b>